Don't Suffer! Find Your Insomnia Cure

 A high percentage of mums suffer from a chronic lack of sleep, which leaves them tired, irritable, depressed and at risk of weight gain and long-term health problems.
-While it's impossible to instantly snap your fingers and turn your energetic little angels into sleeping beauties – there are a few simple tricks that are scientifically supported to help you improve your sleep, when you finally get the chance.
+While it's impossible to instantly snap your fingers and turn your energetic little angels into sleeping beauties, there are a few simple tricks that are scientifically proven to help improve your sleep, when you finally get the chance.

-You only need to know what it feels like to have a beautiful night's sleep – heaven.
-In contrast, a lack of sleep leaves you feeling like metaphorical hell.
+Can't remember what it feels like to have a beautiful night's sleep?
+It's heaven.
+In contrast, you know all too well that a lack of sleep leaves you feeling like metaphorical hell.
 And there's real truth to this, because sleep is the process whereby the brain eliminates toxins and metabolic debris and repairs itself.
 It’s also when the brain consolidates the day’s memories, regulates hormones and repairs at a cellular level.
 In the long-term, a lack of sleep contributes to ageing and increases disease risk.
-We truly do need to show ourselves the love and sleep better.
+So it's time to show ourselves some love and cure insomnia once and for all.

-If you're used to staying up late then make a real effort to try and get to bed earlier – try it during the week and then at the weekend, give yourself the licence to stay up late on Friday and Saturday.
-By winding-down earlier, you'll be surprised at the improvement in your sleep, since it syncs your body clock with nature.
+If you're used to staying up late then make a real effort to try and get to bed earlier – try it during the week and then at the weekend give yourself the licence to stay up later.
+By winding-down earlier, you'll be surprised at the improvement in your sleep as this change syncs your body clock with nature.
 Typically, this means earlier to bed as the evenings get shorter, since we need more sleep over the winter.

 5. Make Your Bedroom a Sleep Sanctuary

 When it comes to dimming the lights early and winding-down, you can go a step further by turning your bedroom onto a sleep sanctuary.
-Ensure your room is super dark by using blinds or thick curtains – and reach for your beauty mask, too.
+This insomnia cure starts by making sure your room is super dark by using blinds or thick curtains – and reaching for your beauty mask, too.
 Use very soft lighting, such as dimmer lights or crystal salt lamps, light some aromatherapy candles and turn off all non-essential tech.
-Give your room a makeover to ensure it feels cozy and relaxing – and since retro style is in, investing in an old-fashioned type of alarm clock that emits no light is an excellent sleep hack.
-Another important factor is bedroom temperature - the perfect room temperature for sleeping is 18° C. Put on the essential oils, get some massage oils (self massage or a partner) and think about meditation audios, dreamy audio books or just chilling to relaxing music – bliss.
+Giving your room a makeover keeps it cosy and relaxing – and since retro style is in, investing in an old-fashioned type of alarm clock that emits no light is also an excellent sleep hack.

 Taking a night cap with an alcoholic nightcap might induce a sense of relaxation for some, but it can cause short night-time brain arousals that can prevent truly restorative sleep; it also destroys collagen so is a big no for glowing skin!
-A cup of high protein coco (made with protein powder and milk), or a healthy protein bar and a mug of hot milk, is a much better option.
-A small snack containing protein plus a little bit of carby sweetness will help any tryptophan taken at night to be better absorbed into the brain, which will help increase levels of melatonin, the sleep-inducing hormone.
-Ideally, taking Neubria Drift
+Help stave off late-night rumbles and stop insomnia with a high-protein cocoa – made with chocolate protein powder and milk.